 Jon Kabat Zinn, one of the leading figures in mindfulness, gives you some guidance on how to practice mindfulness.

 As with the start of any other activity, it will not be easy to practice mindfulness meditation in the beginning.
 Our mind is very powerful, but it also has the tendency to wander.
 This is normal.
 You may find during your practice that in one second, you are feeling the present moment, and in the other moment, you are thinking about what to cook for dinner.

 The brain has allowed us to perform extraordinary feats, from discovering general relativity to painting the Sistine Chapel, from building aeroplanes to composing symphonies.
 And yet, we still forget to pick up milk on the way home.
 How can this be?” ― Adam Gazzaley, The Distracted Mind: Ancient Brains in a High-Tech World

 The brain has allowed us to perform extraordinary feats from discovering general relativity to painting the Sistine Chapel, from building airplanes to composing symphonies.
 And yet, we still forget to pick up milk on the way home.
 How can this be?” ― Adam Gazzaley, The Distracted Mind: Ancient Brains in a High-Tech World

 Mindfulness can help us with this distracted mind.

 Mindfulness Meditation: What you need to begin your practice.

 There are some popular apps that you can use for practicing mindfulness meditation:

 There are many forms of mindfulness meditation that you can choose from.
-If you find lack of motivation or commitment issues, you can join a group.
-Look out in our next post for a list of group practice.
+If you find a lack of motivation or commitment issues, you can join a group.
+Look out in our next post for a list of group practices.